imuguruza/imuguruza.github.io/blog/risc_v_in_alhambra_board.md

 ### Conclusion

-I think this post shows how digital hardware design field is a very buzzing field.
+I think this post shows how digital hardware design is a very buzzing field.
 To make this post, I have used several open-source items: RISC-V softcores, Zephyr, Fusesoc, Serv and Servant or CoresCore.
 I really hope that this new trend changes the landscape of digital design tools, where proprietary and black boxed-tools have been the rule, dominated by just a couple of very big FPGA vendors.
 In addition, it also opens the door of fusing this technology with others that are really consolidated, like Linux.